MicrosoftDocs/winrt-api/windows.applicationmodel/packagerelationship.md

 ### -field All: 2

-Gets dependencies and dependents of the current packages.
+Gets dependencies and dependents of the current package.

 ## -remarks